dylanlangston/langston-wedding.com/README.md

     Error --> Ready : Error resolved
 ```

+## Design Mockups 🖼️
+For a visual representation of the website's design and layout, please refer to the [Mockups](./Mockups.md) Document.

 ## Challenges and Considerations 🤔

 While DDD offers numerous benefits, applying it to a relatively simple project like this wedding website comes with some considerations: